 Use this workflow to monitor acquisition and merger events so you can reach companies when priorities shift, vendors are reassessed, and new operational needs emerge.

-By the end of this tutorial, you’ll know how to create an M&A activity watchlist, refine it with transaction criteria, limit daily volume, and route identified signals into your outbound process.
+By the end of this tutorial, you’ll know how to create an M&A activity watchlist, refine it with transaction criteria, limit daily volume, exclude irrelevant company lists when using All segments, and route identified signals into your outbound process.

 Why this matters